Article relevant to the tax year 2018/19 – What are the Property Allowable costs to reduce my tax?

 - Buy equipment or machinery for use in your work for your employer, or by a partnership (unless you have already deducted the interest as a business expense).
 Relief is only available if you, or the partnership, were entitled to claim capital allowances on the item(s) in question.
 Only the business proportion of the loan interest or alternative finance payments qualifies for relief if the assets is only partially used in the business.

-- You should enter interest on loans and alternative finance payments, under an alternative finance arrangement to buy or improve rental properties, on the UK property pages.
+- You should enter the interest on loans and alternative finance payments, under an alternative finance arrangement to buy or improve rental properties, on the UK property pages.

 Please note – what you cannot do to claim alternative finance arrangement